everestial/TestSwitchErrors/README.md

   - "culLH" : the likelihoods of the lods can be either max summed or max-producted.
   - "snpTh" : minimum number of SNPs required in a block so it can be phase extended.
     - the default value is at "3".
 I suggest using higher snpTh as the beginning but decreasing it as recurssion progresses.
+  - "useSample" : to only use select samples to run phaseExtension.
+This is helpful if you want to cluster phasing by groups first to make large blocks, before doing any recursive phase extension.
 <br>

 **I plan on doing only one more round of phaseExtension.
 So, I will keep the several parameters low (`numHets 40`, `lods 1`), so a few but large haplotype blocks can be prepared.**